 USAL and UPSA Academic Information

-If you will be taking courses at USAL or UPSA, you can begin exploring course options at the two universities.
+More detailed information about course selection is available in the Salamanca application.
+Students interested in enrolling at USAL or UPSA can begin exploring course options at the two universities.
 The Plan de Estudios is a list of courses that students in each grado (major) take each year.
-This is a good starting point to find classes and some syllabi.
+This is a good starting point to find classes and sylalbi.
 Please be aware that course options in other departments or grados could exist.

 USAL (2 course minimum)